tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/开发指南/国战语音_intl_en.md

 In the room, you can call `SetAudioRole` to change the role.
 - If the role is not set, the new role will be used.
 - If the role is set, the new role will be used.
-- If no role is set or the role is host and you are speaking with the mic enabled, after the role is changed to listener, you cannot speak in the room even if the mic is enabled.
-In this case, we recommend you change the mic UI status at the business layer.
+- If no role is set or the role is host and you are speaking with the mic enabled, but the mic is still enabled after the role is changed to listener, we recommend you call the `EnableMic` API at the business layer to change the mic status and the mic UI status.

 [](id:usage)
 ### Step 6.
 Exit the room